CozyPlantlady/yarn-guardian/README.md

 This tiny app could be made so much bigger.
 It could be social platform where people can share their current projects.
 It would highly benefit from letting user download pictures, both of their yarns and their projects.
 Possibility to have a codeword or symbol by the yarn information, so that user can use that as a key when organising their stash at home.

 I really love this project, and want to either keep going with it or redo it in the future.

-### Testing with code validators

-#### Python -- PEP8

-PEP8 was used throughout development to keep the code nice and clean.
-Only problems that show up are in **setting.py** and are *line too long* warnings.
-I left these untouched.

-#### JavaScript

-The only JavaScript code that was used in this project is a snip taken from Bootstraps page.
-I count this as already validated and hence it's not tested further.

-#### CSS -- W3C CSS Validation Service

-CSS code checked and passed.

-#### HTML -- W3C Markup Validation Service

-HTML code tested page by page manually, since website is behing user validation.
-Found a problem that I have been using buttons and links together, and fixed all of those.
-After that code was validated.

-#### Testing with Lighthouse